BradFeng02/pew-pew-game/README.md

-This all started maybe two years ago when I first picked up c++ and wanted to make a game.
+this started a little over a year ago when I wanted to make a game and practice c++.
 I had this idea of a game like terraria, but every block was a pixel.
 I also wanted to build as much stuff as possible from scratch, so no using unity or something.
 I thought it would be fun and help me learn.

 attempt 1:
 I discovered SDL and tried to use that.
 I stored my world in big vectors and drew everything using some paint pixel function.
 It was really slow.